ROOT files contain C++ objects that are stored to disk. You can open files when starting ROOT

-You can create it with
+You can open it with the

-The ROOT Object Browser is displayed.
+The ROOT object browser is displayed.

-Figure: ROOT Object Browser.
+Figure: ROOT object browser.

 Double-click the ROOT file to inspect its content.

-Figure: ROOT Object Browser displaying the content of a ROOT file.
+Figure: ROOT object browser displaying the content of a ROOT file.

 Double-clicking graphical objects displays them in a canvas tab.